Alocasia Polly Indoor Care & Propagation Guide (Alocasia x amazonica 'Polly')

 Are you looking to acquire these plants to your collection, you may obtain them online from Amazon (Link to Amazon) or from Etsy ( Link to Etsy).

-Alocasia Polly (Alocasia X amazonica 'Polly') prospers in bright indirect light, average warmth of 16-280C, humidity of 60-70% and consistently moist, rich, well-drained, aroids soil coupled with monthly feeding during the growing season.
+To care for Alocasia Polly indoors, provide bright indirect light, warmth of 16-280C, humidity of 60-70% and consistently moist, rich, well-drained soil coupled with monthly feeding during the growing season.

 Alocasia X amazonica 'Polly' requires regular pruning to keep it neat and also discourage pest and disease infestations.
 Repotting is only needed when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.